azuyalabs/yasumi/README.md

 * "Poland"        : For separately testing the Poland Holiday Provider
 * "Portugal"      : For separately testing the Portugal Holiday Provider
 * "Slovakia"      : For separately testing the Slovakia Holiday Provider
+* "South Africa"  : For separately testing the South Africa Holiday Provider
 * "Spain"         : For separately testing the Spain Holiday Provider
 * "Sweden"        : For separately testing the Sweden Holiday Provider
 * "USA"           : For separately testing the USA Holiday Provider